-Referee/Umpire: Escort captains from your sideline to the center of the field 3 minutes prior to game time.
+Referee/Umpire: Move from the press box sideline to the center of the field 3 minutes prior to game time.
+The R should face the scoreboard or the primary scoreboard if multiple scoreboards exist.
 If the toss was conducted earlier with coaches and this will be a Mock Toss, all aspects of the toss as described in this section should be carried out as if this toss was to determine choices.

-Head Line Judge/Back Judge: After captain(s) are escorted to the center of the field, take a position at the 9-yard marks.
+Field Judge/Side Judge: Escort captain(s) to the 9-yard marks and stop while sending them to the middle of the field.
+Take this position at the 9-yard mark to keep teams behind them.
 DO NOT ALLOW TEAM MEMBERS WHO ARE NOT INVOLVED IN THE TOSS INSIDE THE 9-YARD MARKS ON YOUR SIDE.
-If team members do not approach the 9-yard marks, return to the team area.
+If team members do not approach the 9- yard marks, return to the team area.
 Stay between the team and the 9-yard marks.

-Have the game ball from the team on your side until the winner of the toss is determined.
+Head Line Judge/Line Judge/Back Judge.
+Remain on the sideline.
+H and B have the game ball from the team on your side until the winner of the toss is determined.